 - Oxidative: low power/long duration: 2 minutes or longer

-Your body has a limited supply of ATP, and it must be replenished for work to continue.
+Your body has a LIMITED SUPPLY of ATP, and it must be replenished for work to continue.
 So the amount of rest taken in between sets dictates how much ATP/energy will be available to the muscles for the next set.

-WHAT’S THE RESEARCH SHOW?
+WHAT’S THE SCIENCE SAY?

 The rest period affects both the acute response and chronic adaptation to resistance training.
 A recent meta-analysis of 35 different studies concluded the following: